noah-nuebling/javascript-playground-nov-2025/README.md

 observe(() => qs('.dropdown').classList.toggle('open', uiModel.isOpen), [uiModel, 'isOpen']);
 ```

-Then use any live-reload tool (Python's `livereload`, `browser-sync`, VS Code Live Server).
+Then use any live-reload server (Python's `livereload`, `browser-sync`, VS Code Live Server).
 When files change, the page reloads, but state in `persistentModel` survives in `window.localStorage`.

 If you store transient state like the scroll position in a `persistentModel`, you can continue exactly where you left off before the reload.